If you are new to running, the very notion of running more than a couple of blocks without stopping can seem completely untenable.

 However, taking a walk to run program approach can help safely transition you into the sport by giving your cardiovascular and musculoskeletal systems time to adapt to the physiological stressors of running.

-In this article, we will discuss how to take a walk jog run approach to build fitness, the benefits of a walk to run program, and share a 30-day training plan to help you get started on your journey as a runner.
+In this guide, we will discuss how to take a walk jog run approach to build fitness, the benefits of a walk to run program, and share a 30-day training plan to help you get started on your journey as a runner.

-What Is a Walk Jog Run Plan?
+What Is a Walk To Run Program?

 On the other hand, the distinction between walking vs. jogging/running is clearer.
 The actual gait patterns between the two forms of exercise are different even if the moving speeds are not.

-This makes walking a low-impact activity because one foot is on the ground at all times; there is no period of time where you are completely airborne.In contrast, when you run—even when jogging slower than you might walk—there is a “flight” phase or “float” phase to the jogging gait cycle.
+This makes walking a low-impact activity because one foot is on the ground at all times; there is no period of time when one is completely airborne.

 For this reason, walking and jogging/running look and feel different, even if the moving speeds aren’t drastically different.